CsatiZoltan/t8code-wiki/Step-3---Adapting-a-forest.md

 </p>
 A triangle family (left) is coarsened into their parent (right).

-Let us for now take the adaptation callback as a block box.
+Let us for now take the adaptation callback as a black box.
 We will describe it in detail at the end of this page.

 If we have an adaptation callback `t8_step3_adapt_callback` and a forest object `forest`, we can create a new forest from it via adapting with